 On May 17, 2021, Volocopter officially announced it has designed a long-range electric vertical takeoff and landing (eVTOL) aircraft for Urban Air Mobility (UAM), for people traveling between the suburbs and the city.
 The European patent was filed, on June 27, 2019.
 The U.S. patent for this aircraft is dated Dec.
 31, 2020.
 Electric VTOL News details the news of a patent application for an aircraft with a similar propulsion architecture was filed on May 29, 2020 (this date is found on the first page of the patent, left column).

-The VoloConnect eVTOL aircraft holds four passengers, has an estimated cruise speed of 180 km/h (110 mph), a range of 100 km (60 m), large windows for excellent views, has six VTOL propellers located on the top of two booms, two rear ducted fans for forward flight, a high-wing and tricycle wheeled retractable landing gear.
+The VoloRegion eVTOL aircraft holds four passengers, has an estimated cruise speed of 180 km/h (110 mph), a range of 100 km (60 m), large windows for excellent views, has six VTOL propellers located on the top of two booms, two rear ducted fans for forward flight, a high-wing and tricycle wheeled retractable landing gear.
 The company has stated aircraft will have Volocopter’s fly-by-wire flight-control system, have autonomous piloting, have multiple redundant and separate systems for additional safety, and the aircraft has battery swapping capability.
+The VoloRegion originally debuted as VoloConnect.
+The name change from VoloConnect to VoloRegion took place in 2022.

 The aircraft is expected to be used for both passenger and cargo service.
-Volocopter estimates that the VoloConnect eVTOL aircraft will be certified and in service by 2026.
+Volocopter estimates that the VoloRegion eVTOL aircraft will be certified and in service by 2026.

 For more information on Volocopter's other production aircraft, please see the following aircraft pages: